-Reseller Agreement with TheraCann
+Distribution Agreement with TheraCann

-In February 2020, Sprout AI entered into a Reseller Agreement with TheraCann for the purpose of marketing, selling, providing training and support for Sprout AI units being delivered to TheraCann client project locations.
+Sprout AI has a sales team tasked with finding, building and supporting sales and customer relationships.
+In addition, Sprout AI has a distribution agreement with TheraCann (the "Distribution Agreement") pursuant to which TheraCann was appointed as non-exclusive distributor for the purpose of marketing, selling, providing training and support for Sprout AI units being delivered to TheraCann client project locations.
+The agreement has an initial term of five years and contains mutual non-solicitation provisions.
 TheraCann has provided services to Federal Governments and/or interested corporate parties wishing to obtain a turn-key solution for indoor cultivation projects in 22 countries including countries in North, Central, and South America, Oceana, Africa, and Europe.
 Sprout AI has been featured as its primary indoor cultivation technology.
-The license agreement granted by Sprout AI to TheraCann is non-exclusive.
+The Distribution Agreement represents an additional pathway to sales, in addition to Sprout AI's independent efforts, namely, the existing client network of TheraCann.